MicPie/fastai-pytorch-course-vienna-v2/README.md

 * Lesson 13: tba
 * Lesson 14: tba

-*Note: All the learning group meetups will take place at tba.*
+*Note: All the learning group meetups will take place at Nic.at, Karlsplatz 1, 1010 Wien.*

 ## 📖 Lesson material